2 minute read

 Acne and diet have a complicated relationship.
 Certain foods may trigger acne — but don’t clear your cupboard just yet.
 Some people break out from food and others don’t.
 The scientific community is still gathering evidence, conducting trials, and debating the exact links.
 While they work, read this guide to learn about foods that are suspected to cause acne.

-Not all carbs are created equal.
+Not all carbs are created equal thought.
 You may have heard of the glycemic index (GI), a scale that classifies foods based on the effect they have on a person’s blood sugar.
 High glycemic index foods are bad.
 They spike your blood sugar too quickly, causing your body to produce insulin, a hormone that absorbs the extra sugar from your blood.
 Studies show that insulin causes inflammation in the skin and may trigger acne.

 So generally, the lower the glycemic index, the less risky a food will be to your skin.
 The more low GI foods are in your shopping basket, the healthier your skin is going to be.